Linuxbrew/brew/.github/ISSUE_TEMPLATE/Reproducible-Bug-Report.md

 **Please fill out the issue checklist below and provide all the requested information.**

-- [ ] are reporting a bug others will be able to reproduce and not asking a question.
-If you're not sure or want to ask a question do so on our Discourse: https://discourse.brew.sh
 - [ ] ran a `brew` command and reproduced the problem with multiple formulae?
 If it's a problem with a single, official formula (not cask) please file this issue at Linuxbrew/homebrew-core: https://github.com/Linuxbrew/homebrew-core/issues/new/choose.
 If it's a `brew cask` problem please file this issue at https://github.com/Homebrew/homebrew-cask/issues/new/choose.
 If it's a tap (e.g. Homebrew/homebrew-php) problem please file this issue at the tap.
 - [ ] ran `brew update` and can still reproduce the problem?
 - [ ] ran `brew doctor`, fixed all issues and can still reproduce the problem?